Yoimiya42/Haskell/POP_revision/C_Concepts.md

 - **const**: It makes a variable' value unchangeable after it's initialization, preventing accidental changes.
-- **static**: It makes a variable or function keep its value between function calls, or restricts its visibility to the file it's defined in.
-- **extern**: It tells the compiler that a variable or function is defined in another file, so it can be used in the current file.

 - **typedef**: It creates an alias for a existing data type to make code more readable, portable.
 ---